e10v/tea-tasting/README.md

 - `alternative`: Alternative hypothesis.
 - `confidence_level`: Confidence level of the confidence interval.
 - `equal_var`: If `False`, assume unequal population variances in calculation of the standard deviation and the number of degrees of freedom.
 Otherwise, assume equal population variance and calculate pooled standard deviation.
+- `n_resamples`: The number of resamples performed to form the bootstrap distribution of a statistic.
 - `use_t`: If `True`, use Student's t-distribution in p-value and confidence interval calculations.
 Otherwise use Normal distribution.

 Use `get_config` with the option name as a parameter to get a global option value: